nrr/diffeomorphic/category_diagrams/interview_questions.md

 program written in C or C++, and that you can move the core dump somewhere identical with symbol data, just to make it easy.
 Also, feel free to assume that it is single-threaded to limit the scope a bit.

+First: If it's continuing to dump core in an inconvenient place, how do you go about telling the OS to dump core somewhere else?

 Bonus: What if you didn't have the source code for the task worker?